luizeof/php-rest-api/README.md

 ## Installing

-Install `luizeof/php-rest-api` on your terminal:
+To install `luizeof/php-rest-api`, run this command on your terminal:

 ```bash
 composer require luizeof/php-rest-api
 ```

-Import `compose` on your project:
+Import `autoload` on your project:

 ```php
 require __DIR__ . '/vendor/autoload.php';